oswaldobapvicjr/jep-data-extension/README.md

 camel("This is-a_STRING") //result: "thisIsAString"
 ```

-> **Note:** String concatenation can also be achieved using the Addition operator (+), provided that all arguments are string variables or literals.
-For example: "a" + "b"

 ### Concatenation

 Concatenates the elements passed to as arguments into a string.
 The function supports concatenation of strings and numbers.